-- 13.1 North West Leicestershire Choice Based Lettings scheme aims to give all home seekers choice in where they live.
-In exceptional circumstances, it may not be possible to offer the home seeker choice and a direct offer of accommodation, or a Management Allocation, may have to be made. - 13.2 A Management Allocation may be made in one of the following circumstances (this list is not exhaustive) - When a Council tenant or tenant of a Registered Provider partner needs to be decanted from their property because it requires major refurbishment or repair or is identified for demolition - Where a property has been compulsorily purchased and there is a legal requirement to offer the household a specific property - Where the home seeker could pose a risk to individuals or other members of the community - Where the Council or Registered Provider partner has decided that this is the best use of stock. - Where a home seeker has particular accommodation needs such as mobility requirements that are not likely to be met through the Choice Based Lettings process - Where a homeless household is occupying a property as temporary accommodation that would be suitable to meet their long term accommodation needs - 13.3 Properties to be allocated on a Management Allocation basis will not be advertised through the scheme but information on management allocations will be available to home seekers on the housing register via the Choice Based Lettings website.
+- 11.1 North West Leicestershire Choice Based Lettings scheme aims to give all home seekers choice in where they live.
+In exceptional circumstances, it may not be possible to offer the home seeker choice and a direct offer of accommodation, or a Management Allocation, may have to be made. - 11.2 A Direct Match or Management Allocation may be made in one of the following circumstances (this list is not exhaustive) - When a Council tenant or tenant of a Registered Provider partner needs to be decanted from their property because it requires major refurbishment or repair or is identified for demolition - Where a property has been compulsorily purchased and there is a legal requirement to offer the household a specific property - Where the home seeker could pose a risk to individuals or other members of the community - Where the Council or Registered Provider partner has decided that this is the best use of stock. - Where a home seeker has particular accommodation needs such as mobility requirements that are not likely to be met through the Choice Based Lettings process - Where a homeless household is occupying a property as temporary accommodation that would be suitable to meet their long term accommodation needs - Where a homeless household is owed the full housing duty - 11.3 Properties to be allocated on a Management Allocation basis will not be advertised through the scheme but information on management allocations will be available to home seekers on the housing register via the Choice Based Lettings website.

-14. Difficult to let Properties
+12. Difficult to let Properties

-- 14.1 The term 'difficult to let' usually refers to properties that have been advertised twice but have not attracted any eligible bids - 14.2 If a particular property type has a history of falling within the difficult to let definition, the Council or Registered Provider may alter the eligibility criteria on the next advert to encourage home seekers of a different age or household type to bid.
+- 12.1 The term 'difficult to let' usually refers to properties that have been advertised twice but have not attracted any eligible bids. - 12.2 If a particular property type has a history of falling within the difficult to let definition, the Council or Registered Provider may alter the eligibility criteria on the next advert to encourage home seekers of a different age or household type to bid.
 The Council will work with all social housing providers to identify and encourage home seekers who would meet the revised criteria to bid.
-Alternative advertising methods may then be considered and a management allocation made to someone who expresses an interest in and is eligible for the property. - 14.3 If the property still remains vacant, then following consultation, consideration should be given to other changes in the eligibility criteria and incentives to attract prospective tenants.
+Alternative advertising methods may then be considered and a management allocation made to someone who expresses an interest in and is eligible for the property. - 12.3 If the property still remains vacant, then following consultation, consideration should be given to other changes in the eligibility criteria and incentives to attract prospective tenants.

-15. Short Listing Criteria
+13. Short Listing Criteria

-15.1 For all properties advertised, unless they are advertised on a "best fit basis" home seekers who have placed bids and meet the criteria for that property will be short listed in the following order:

-i) By housing need band (Priority to Potential)
+- 13.1 For all properties advertised, unless they are advertised on a "best fit basis" home seekers who have placed bids and meet the criteria for that property will be short listed in the following order: - i) By housing need band (Critical to Potential)